germanysbestkeptsecret/Wookmark-jQuery/README.md

 #### fillEmptySpace

 This creates placeholders at the bottom of each column to create an even layout.
 See `example-placeholder` on how to use it.
 These placeholders use the css class `wookmark-placeholder`.
 You can overwrite it in your own css to fit your needs.

 #### ignoreInactiveItems

 When set to `false` inactive items will still be shown when filtered.
 This can be used to fade out filtered items.
 See the example-filter/fade.html example.

 #### comparator

 You can use this option to provide a custom comparator function which the plugin will use to sort the tiles.
 See example-sort or example-stamp on how to use it.

 ### Refresh trigger

 Elements which are hidden have cannot be laid out until they are visible.
 If you use wookmark on a hidden tab layout will not be immediately performed.
 When the tab is made visible you can manually refresh Wookmark using a trigger on your container.

     wookmark.layout(true);

 or

-    $('#myElementContainer').trigger('refreshWookmark');
+    document.getElementById('container').dispatchEvent(new Event('refreshWookmark'));

+or with jQuery

+    $('#container').trigger('refreshWookmark');

+### Resize trigger

+A relayout happens then the viewport is resized, you can also trigger this manually via

+    window.dispatchEvent(new Event('resize'));

+or with jQuery

+    $(window).trigger('resize');

 ### Filter